phoenixAIBe/.github/.github/ISSUE_TEMPLATE/new_feature.md

 ---
-name: Feature request
+name: New feature
-about: Request a new feature
+about: Issue for a new feature
 title: "[FEATURE]"
 labels: feature
 assignees: ''